Anatomy of a Restaurant Booth

 10. Base

 The base is the foundational support structure of the booth.
 It provides stability and houses elements like the frame and internal reinforcements.
-A well-built base ensures the booth’s durability and ability to withstand daily use in busy dining environments.
+A well-built base ensures the booth’s durability and ability to withstand daily use in busy dining environments—browse booths with wood bases if you prefer a solid, furniture-like appearance.

 To provide a clear understanding of the materials and structural elements that make up a restaurant booth, we’ve included a cutaway diagram showcasing its key components, as illustrated in the image.